oddluck/limnoria-plugins/README.md

 Requires Limnoria, obviously.
 Additional requirements in readmes or requirements.txt files

+Frotz

+Play interactive fiction games such as the Infocom classics Zork, The Hitchhiker's Guide to the Galaxy, Leather Goddesses of Phobos. etc. Multiplayer and multi-channel/pm supported.

 Fun

 return a random joke, cat fact, useless fact, corporate buzzwords, startup idea, insult, or advice from various APIs